 Meanwhile, more malicious entities gather information for identity theft.
 They can also use the camera and microphone of the device to spy on their victim.
 Even Mark Zuckerburg puts a piece of tape over his laptop camera because of this threat.

-4 Steps to Keeping the Spyware Threat at Bay:
+4 Steps to Keeping the Android Spyware Threat at Bay:

 Follow these 4 steps to prevent spyware in the Android device.